Image

 Offline Media

-While TV, radio, and print coverage can’t provide backlinks, they are a bonus that help with brand recognition.
+While TV, radio, and print coverage can’t provide backlinks, they help with brand recognition.

-Our White Lies campaign was the talk of the TODAY show anchors during a segment.
+Our White Lies campaign was the topic of discussion among the TODAY show anchors during a segment.
 And check out the nice DIRECTV plug on one of their graphics:

-Read our post on six other content marketing campaigns that gained screen time.
+Interested in TV coverage?
+Read our post on seven other content marketing campaigns that gained screen time.